scottdware/junos-ruby-scripts/README.md

         No active tunnels for this IP.
 VPN is down!</code></pre>

-    - If a connection times out, or you typed in the wrong user/password, you will get an error message:
+    - If a connection times out, or you entered in the wrong credentials, you will get an error message:

     `ERROR: Connection timed out!` or `ERROR: Authentication failed!`